xiphux/svimg/README.md

 <Image src="images/avatar.jpg" width="150" alt="Avatar" class="blue-border" quality="85" immediate />
 ```

-The `Image` component will render a blurred placeholder, a srcset with multiple resolutions, a sizes attribute, and a source of type `image/webp` with webp images.
+The `Image` component will render a blurred placeholder, a srcset with multiple resolutions, a sizes attribute, and sources of type `image/avif` with avif images and `image/webp` with webp images.

 #### Custom Element

 svimg is also exposed as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), which means it can be used independently of Svelte with the `<s-image>` tag.

-Usage as a custom element expects that the attributes that would normally be filled in by the Svelte preprocessor (`srcset`, `srcsetwebp`, `placeholder`) are populated by another method.
+Usage as a custom element expects that the attributes that would normally be filled in by the Svelte preprocessor (`srcset`, `srcsetavif`, `srcsetwebp`, `placeholder`) are populated by another method.

 Generally, you'd use another tool to create these elements such as [rehype-svimg](https://github.com/xiphux/rehype-svimg) rather than using the custom element directly.